mihir13/CarDealership/README.md

     <li> that have the given model and transmission type or have the given colour, </li>
     <li> whose number of seats is between a user-specified minimum and maximum, which are Vans with a user-specified size
   </ul> </li>
-<li> Calculate revenue ... calculates and outputs the revenue of the specified day or month, that
+<li> Calculate revenue: calculates and outputs the revenue of the specified day or month, that
   is the sum of the selling prices of the cars sold on that day or in that month. </li> </ul> </br> </br>

 <b> Customer Role </b>